 the safety.
 I was tasseled, spit on.......dumped by my cab driver and it got on fro there!

 Its not a safe island at all...period.
-The only tourist that might like it is someone that has never been to the Caribbean.......but..........I assure you, they would never go back. about 1 year agoAnswered by flipflopper via WorldNomads.com
+The only tourist that might like it is someone that has never been to the Caribbean.......but..........I assure you, they would never go back. over 1 year agoAnswered by flipflopper via WorldNomads.com